ESOF-423/BindexTK/Documentation/UserDocumentation.md

 ### Add Members

-This guide is meant to help you add members (seniors who have membership at your facility) to your site on to Bindex.tk.
+This guide is meant to help you add members (seniors who have membership at your facility) to your bindex.tk site.

 * [Log onto Bindex.tk] TODO: add link to the 'log into bindex.tk' instructions for admins
-* Add Member via the Members Tab:
+* Add Member via the Members tab in the sidebar:
   * On the left hand side of the screen, locate and click the tab that says "Members"
   * TODO: the rest of this guide!

 ### Add Volunteers

-###
+### Add an Event

+* Log into Bindex.tk
+* Click the 'Events" tab located in the sidebar to the left
+* Find the "Create Event" form on the page and fill out the information
+* Click the "Add Event" button to submit the information and create a new Event.